RedHatInsights/edge-api/README.md

 ### Project Architecture

-Below you can see where the `edge-api` application sits in respect to the interaction with the user and the device at the edge to be managed.
+Below you can see where the `edge-api` application sits in respect to the interaction with the user and the device at the edge to be managed

 ```text
                                           ┌──────────┐